SwaroopSai23/Visualizing-US-Natural-Disaster-Declarations-Trends-and-Patterns-/README.md

 Detection of abnormal spikes and long-term trends

-EDA insights directly influenced:
+Insights from EDA directly guided:

 KPI selection

 Chart types

-Dashboard layout
+Dashboard structure

-Every visual was designed to answer a specific analytical question.
+This ensured that every visual answers a specific analytical question rather than displaying raw counts.

 📌 KPIs & Measures Designed

+To support high-level decision-making, the following KPIs were created using DAX:

 Total Disaster Declarations